TheKevJames/web/site/pages/blog/2016-11-18-python-in-docker.md

 tell there is no solution to this.
 Only the "editable" flag solves our problem, but it will only ever create an "egg-info" in the project's directory.

-Now here's our saving grace: at it's core, Python package management has a... confusing history. `setuptools`, `distutils`, `easy_install`... each of these projects has contributed a bit towards making the state of Python package management into what it is today.
+Now here's our saving grace: at its core, Python package management has a... confusing history. `setuptools`, `distutils`, `easy_install`... each of these projects has contributed a bit towards making the state of Python package management into what it is today.
 How about if we go backwards a little bit?